How to Draft and Pitch an Outstanding Fundraising Email:

 outstanding-fundraising-email

-Write an outstanding subject line:
+Write an outstanding subject line

 Subject lines of fundraising emails count a lot as any fund donors or potential clients open up the email solely based on the subject line.
 It is advised to keep the subject line short, crisp, and informative.
 Again, the lengthy subject line appears haphazardly managed and less provoking on small devices.

 Secondly, Pique the interest of donors who are curious about knowing more but don’t sound spammy.
 Avoid using unnecessary punctuation.
+Learn to create a sense of urgency inspiring and provoking donors to take swift action.

-Learn to personalize messages:
+Learn to personalize messages

-Don’t just blindly send one drafted mail to all your targeted donors.
-But know your audience and accordingly customize the emails.
-Learn to customize your emails according to demographics, urgency, lending factors, and much more.
 Writing personalized emails to donors has seen an increase in the frequency of email-piece being opened rather than lying in the junk mail.
 Doing simple things like adding the recipient’s name in the email head has also likely seen a boost in the email letter being opened.
 It symbolizes you really care and value the recipient.

-Keep it crisp and sweet:
+Keep it crisp and sweet

 Brevity in email writing ensures a success rate of being read rather than landing as a spam file.
 Writing too much makes the recipients overwhelmed, and they may ignore it or want to read it later.
 Sometimes the potential donor also may lose interest, thereby lowering the weightage of the email.

-Key pointers:
+Key pointers

 Break up those clumsy large paragraphs into simple ones to avoid losing potential donors.
 Keep the lines short but pump it up with powerful and inspiring words!
-It is advised to use max to max four short paragraphs.
+It is important to use max to max four short paragraphs.

 Use sub-headings to give a break to lengthy paragraphs and make the email readable.
 Also, add bolded text to sentences.